Skip to content

 Pre-request scripts run before the main request is sent.
 The available action is dependent request execution — you select another request from the same collection, and Vaxtly fires it first.
 This is typically used to fetch an auth token that the main request needs.

 The request picker is searchable and shows each request's method badge and name.
-The current request is excluded from the list to prevent self-referencing.

 Pre-request scripts execute before variable substitution, so any variables set by the dependent request's post-response script are available to the main request.